Entropic convergence and the linearized limit for the Boltzmann equation with external force: The linearized limit with external force

-\begin{remark} The proof of Proposition \ref{sllt} does not rely on the velocity averaging theory, which was used in establishing the basic global existence result of renormalized solutions \cite{LionsCauchy} and in the related compactness investigation \cite{Lions1, Lions3} as well as in studying fluid dynamical limits \cite{BGL, GL04, L, DL16}.
-It is the regularity of the limiting linear dynamics as imposed in its dissipation \textbf{equality} together with the notion of entropic convergence that derives the strong convergence above.
+\begin{remark} The proof of Proposition \ref{sllt} does not base on the velocity averaging theory, which was employed in achieving the basic global existence result of renormalized solutions \cite{LionsCauchy} and in examining the relative compactness \cite{Lions1, Lions3} as well as in exploring fluid dynamical limits \cite{BGL, GL04, L, DL16}.
+It is the regularity of the limiting linear dynamics as imposed in its dissipation \textit{equality} \eqref{disse} together with the idea of entropic convergence that derives the strong convergence above \cite{Levermore}. \end{remark}